ehsanyousefzadehasl/PyDS/README.md

     print(q.get())
 ```

-Season 2 Finished!
-Let's go to the next Season :)
+Part 2 Finished!
+Let's go to the next Part :)

-## Season 3 - Searching and Sorting
+## Part 3 - Searching and Sorting
 **Linear Search**
 In this search method, we have to compare our key to all of the elements in the list one by one - **O(n)**